-Measures Background/Rationale Regulation Impact of Measure • Net Stable Funding Ratio (NSFR) The NSFR is a part of the Basel III liquidity standards.
+Measures Background/Rationale Regulation Impact of Measure Measures Net Stable Funding Ratio (NSFR) Background/Rationale The NSFR is a part of the Basel III liquidity standards.
 It seeks to reduce banks' funding risk over a longer time horizon by requiring banks to fund their activities with sufficiently stable sources of funding.
 HKMA to comply with the LCR/LMR requirements on a consolidated basis (being the institution's Hong Kong office basis or the unconsolidated basis, where applicable, plus any of its associated entities specified by the HKMA).
 The NSFR is a ratio, expressed as a percentage, of the amount of an institution's "available stable funding" to the amount of the institution's "required stable funding".
 The NSFR requirement (alongside with the LCR requirement) is applied to category 1 institutions.
 The HKMA followed the Basel timetable to implement the NSFR.
-Effective from 1 January 2018, a category 1 institution must maintain an NSFR of not less than • NA maintain an NSFR of not less than 100 percent at all times in accordance with the Basel requirement.
-Certain category 2 institutions having considerable business size or liquidity risk exposures are designated by the HKMA as "category 2A institutions" and required to observe the local Core Funding Ratio (CFR) requirements.
+Effective from 1 January 2018, a category 1 institution must maintain an NSFR of not less than 100 percent at all times in accordance with the Basel requirement.
+Certain category 2 institutions having considerable business size or liquidity risk exposures are Impact of Measure NA designated by the HKMA as "category 2A institutions" and required to observe the local Core Funding Ratio (CFR) requirements.
 The CFR is a modified version of the NSFR.
-It is expressed as a percentage of the amount of an institution's "available core funding" to the amount of the institution's "required core funding". • The CFR has been implemented in phases since 1 January 2018.
-A category 2A institution must- o for the year 2018, maintain an average CFR position no less than 50 percent during a calendar month; of from 1 January 2019, maintain an average CFR position no less than 75 percent during a calendar month. • Application: • Application: Hong Kong office basis - every category 1 institution/category 2A institution, irrespective of its place of incorporation, must comply with the NSFR/CFR requirements on a basis covering all of its business in Hong Kong; • unconsolidated basis - a locally incorporated category 1 institution/category 2A institution/category 2A institution having one or more overseas branches must comply with the NSFR/CFR requirements on the substitution in the substitution is a consolidated basis - a locally incorporated category 1 institution/category 2A institution having one or more overseas branches must comply with the NSFR/CFR requirements on this basis additionally, covering all of its business in Hong Kong and the overseas branche(se); and o consolidated basis - a locally incorporated category 1 institution/ category 2A
+It is expressed as a percentage of the amount of an institution's "available core

+Measures Background/Rationale Regulation Impact of Measure funding" to the amount of the institution's "required core funding".
+The CFR has been implemented in phases since 1 January 2018.
+A category 2A institution must- for the year 2018, maintain an average CFR position no less than 50 percent during a calendar month; from 1 January 2019, maintain an average CFR position no less than 75 percent during a calendar month.
+Application: Hong Kong office basis - every category 1 institution/category 2A institution, irrespective of its place of incorporation, must comply with the NSFR/CFR requirements on a basis covering all of its business in Hong Kong; unconsolidated basis - a locally incorporated category 1 institution/category 2A institution having one or more overseas branches must comply with the NSFR/CFR requirements on this basis additionally, covering all of its business in Hong Kong and the overseas branch(es); and consolidated basis - a locally incorporated category 1 institution/ category 2A institution/category 2A institution/maximum comply and the overseas branch(es); and